Australian Natural Adventures

 but located primarily at sea level and in the foothills.
 This elevation

-difference can be seen in the different plants and animals, especially
+can be seen in the different plants and animals, especially one of

-one of the most famous residents of the Daintree River, the Saltwater
+the most famous residents of the Daintree River, the Saltwater Crocodile.

-found of the same species dated at over 120 million years.
-Some of
+same species dated at over 120 million years.
+Some of the fern species

-the fern species still growing here have been found in the fossilized
+still growing here have been found in the fossilized dung of ancient

 There are several options to choose from today.
 You may wish to re-visit

-Great Barrier Reef, while others may choose the award-winning Tjapukai
+the Great Barrier Reef, while others may choose the award-winning

-Aboriginal Cultural Park.
-Although designed as a tourist venture,
+Cultural Park.
+Although designed as a tourist venture, the 16

-the 16 year old concept began and remains today a means of introducing
+year old concept began and remains today a means of introducing non-aboriginal

-often ignored and looked down upon by its own people, is of great
+culture, often ignored and looked down upon by its own people, is

-value and interest to others throughout Australia and the world.
-Through
+of great value and interest to others throughout Australia and the

-dance and theatre, and traditional activities including spear and
+world.
+Through dance and theatre, and traditional activities including

-boomerang throwing, food and medicinal plants identification, and
+spear and boomerang throwing, food and medicinal plants identification,

 life.
 There are many other possibilities today in addition to the